 Carto

-Carto is first and foremost a spatial intelligence company specialising in using location data to optimise growth for businesses, but there are some interesting humanities projects on the platform.
+Carto is a spatial intelligence company specialising in using location data to optimise growth for businesses.
+However, there are some interesting humanities projects on the platform.

 Carto could work for you if you are mapping data that’s heavy on volume and light on content or media.